Low quality exposure and point processes with a view to the first phase of a pandemic: Principles of forecasting in a dynamic environment

 \section{Principles of forecasting in a dynamic environment}

-Forecasting is of course always tricky.
-Let us define an indicator (denoted later by $C_{t,h}$) indicating at any point in time $t$ whether the future ($t+h$, $h>0$) will be different or equal to the immediate past.
-If this indicator equals one then we can forecast the immediate future based on the immediate past.
-There might be periods where little is happening (and the indicator might have a tendency to increase slowly) and there might be few but very important change-points where measures (e.g. lock down) are introduced to minimize future infections (and the indicator might drop dramatically in a matter of days).
+Let us define a variable (denoted later by $C_{t,h}$) indicating at any point in time $t$ whether the future ($t+h$, $h > 0$) will be equal or different to the immediate past.
+There might be periods where little is happening {and the variable might have a tendency to increase/decrease slowly,} and there might be few but very important change-points where interventions are introduced (e.g. a lock down to minimize future infections) and the variable might drop dramatically in a matter of days.